 I’d say we ‘raced’ the cars, but again, there’s only so much speed one can attain peddling barefoot on a gravel driveway.
+Plus, the recollection of these days differs, depending on who you ask.
+I recall it was all Patrick and I ‘fueling’ this awesome cruisers.
+However, another cousin distinctly recalls being ‘asked’ (aka told) to push us.
+Which would explain the speeds we were able to reach.
 It didn’t matter how fast we were able to go, or how far, it was simply the opportunity to get behind the wheel and experience some freedom and adventure.
 Even if the adventure just included a trip to the end of the driveway, before turning around and then making a pit stop at the corner of the pig pen to call the pigs, which often lead to a quick sprint into the barn and up the ladder to the hay loft to see what was

 There were more than a few times he helped me get my pedal car out of the high grass near the ditch (where we weren’t supposed to be in the first place); assured me that while there most likely were mice in the corn crib they wouldn’t bite; reminded me to keep my fingers away from the pigs – because they may bite; joined me in changing the record album so our grandma (who had suffered a stroke) could listen to John Denver sing about being a ‘country boy,’ as she sat comfortably on the living room couch; and he even conveniently ‘failed to recall’ if I was indeed in the raspberry bushes (again, someplace I shouldn’t have been), when my mom would ask.